Selkirk College, Attn: Ian Luckhurst

 Contributing to Learners

 Ian has had a desire to instruct in the profession of nursing at the University/College level for a number of years and he chose to pursue this goal at Selkirk College because of the strong reputation the nursing program has.
-After spending almost 10 years engaging in clinical nursing across many provinces/territories and dealing with a variety of patient types and age groups, Ian was ready to make the change to teaching and is very excited to be on board.
+After spending 15 years engaging in clinical nursing across many provinces/territories and dealing with a variety of patient types and age groups, Ian has made the change to teaching and is very excited to be on board.
+To maintain competency, he still practices in acute care environments (ER and ICU) as well as transport.

 Ian’s Diverse Work Experience

-Ian obtained his degree in nursing from the University of Alberta in 2006 with distinction and was inducted into the Sigma Theta Tau International Honour Society of Nursing.
+Ian first obtained a bachelor of science in nursing from the University of Alberta in 2003, a degree which served as an incredible foundation for his nursing degree which he obtained from the University of Alberta in 2006 with distinction He was inducted into the Golden Key International Honours society for his work in his physical education degree and was also inducted into the Sigma Theta Tau International Honour Society of Nursing.
 After graduation, he immediately went into pediatric and adult emergency medicine at the University of Alberta Hospital (UAH) where he worked for three years.
 During this time, Ian took a host of post-graduate and critical care courses to further increase his knowledge and skill set.
 At this time, he also engaged in various travel nursing assignments within rural Alberta and also worked at private IV infusion clinics.

 In 2009, Ian enrolled in and graduated as valedictorian from the STARS Critical Care Transport Academy, a program which takes emergency/critical care nurses and trains them to work in the field of transport medicine.
 After graduation, he began working as a flight nurse with Medic North/Advanced Medical Solutions, a company based out of the Northwest Territories and Nunavut.
 He further increased his scope of practice and skill set with this position and also began pursuing and assisting in various research projects that would be used to support our clinical practice.